paynow-gg/rust-plugin/README.md

 ### Adjusting Fetch Interval

-The default fetch interval is recommended for most servers, but you can adjust it to meet your specific needs by modifying the config
+The default fetch interval is recommended for most servers, but you can adjust it to meet your specific needs by modifying the config.

-Replace `<seconds>` with the desired interval in seconds.
-It's recommended to keep the default setting unless you have a specific reason to change it.

 ## Support